sql-machine-learning/elasticdl/docs/designs/keras_callback.md

 * Case 5: Callback to export model using SavedModel after the training is completed.
 * Case 6: Callback to upload model to remote storage after the training is completed.

-The following, we will design how to define and implement callbacks to support those cases.
+Next we will design how to define and implement callbacks to support those cases above.

 ## Define Callbacks for the Model in ElasticDL